allan-tulane/sp23-recitation-01-sshelton1/README.md

 - [ ] 4.
 Describe the worst case input value of `key` for `linear_search`? for `binary_search`?

 **TODO: your answer goes here**
+The worst case for linear search is that the value is not in the list.
+That would mean that the algorithm checked every element in the list individually and eventually returned the '-1'.
+The worst case for binary search is also that the item is not in the list; however, the difference is that every element in the list is not checked.
+There is a logarithmic relationship between the number of elements in the list and the actual number of elements checked by the algorithm as the algorithm rules out half the list each time it iterates.

 - [ ] 5.
 Describe the best case input value of `key` for `linear_search`? for `binary_search`?

 **TODO: your answer goes here**
+The best case for linear search is that the target element is the first element in the list.
+The best case scenerior for binary search is that the target element is directly in the middle of the list.

 - [ ] 6.
 Complete the `time_search` function to compute the running time of a search function.
 Note that this is an example of a "higher order" function, since one of its parameters is another function.